 7. Marketing Communications

-Where permitted by law, we may also send you marketing emails.
+Where permitted by law, we may also send newsletters, educational content, product announcements, and marketing emails.
 You can opt out of marketing emails by using the unsubscribe link in those messages or by contacting us.
-Opting out of marketing messages does not affect service-related communications.

 8. Data Retention